adi14041999/my_wiki/docs/math/probability/beta_distributions.md

 The beta function, $\mathrm{B}$, is a normalization constant to ensure that the total probability is 1.

+## Case study: Biased coin selection

-**Example: Biased coin selection** Let's illustrate the beta distribution with a concrete example involving biased coins.
+Let's illustrate the beta distribution with a concrete example involving biased coins.

 **Setup**: We have 11 coins with different bias probabilities: